Cosmic pluralism: Modern thought

 In the late nineteenth and twentieth centuries, the term "cosmic pluralism" became largely archaic as knowledge diversified and the speculation on extraterrestrial life focused on particular bodies and observations.
 The historic debate continues to have modern parallels, however.
 Carl Sagan and Frank Drake, for instance, could well be considered "pluralists" while proponents of the Rare Earth hypothesis are modern skeptics.

 Modern Islamic scholars like Abdullah Yusuf Ali point to the Qur'an (42:29) to argue for life on other planets: "And among His Signs is the creation of the heavens and the earth, and the living creatures that He has scattered through them".
 The verses uses the word da’bbah, which denotes living creatures on the surface of a planet.
+Other scholars like Herbert Eisenstein argued however that the word also refer to animals in general.